josephsmartinez/FallSemester2018/Networking/IPAddressing/Readme.md

 - class A, B, and C networks have default mask also known has natural mask.

 ## Discontiguous Network Mask
-- Cisco devices do not support dicontiguous mask 11110000.11111111.00000110.11000000 = 240.255.3.191
+- Cisco devices do not support discontinuous mask 11110000.11111111.00000110.11000000 = 240.255.3.191
 - Only contiguous subnet mask are supported 11111111.11110000.00000000.0000000 = 255.240.0.0